 (Reasons and Persons.
 1984)

-Naïvely, the most efficient method to maximise the happiness of the biosphere would be to develop forms of wireheading: direct stimulation of the pleasure centres of thousands of billions of mind/brains.
+Naïvely, the most efficient method to maximise the happiness of the biosphere would be to develop forms of wireheading: direct stimulation of the reward centres of thousands of billions of mind/brains.
 Wireheading and its genetic and/or pharmacological analogues are energy-efficient and ecologically friendly.
-However, wireheading is also evolutionarily unstable and socially implausible.
+However, wireheading is also evolutionarily unstable - wireheads don’t seek to raise baby wireheads - and socially implausible.
 Such a scenario will not be explored here except to note how the wirehead option is an existence-proof that unlimited lifelong well-being is feasible in an arbitrarily confined space; pure pleasure shows no physiological tolerance.
+Actually, there is a complication.
+What used to be called the "pleasure centres" of the brain might better be called the "desire centres".
+Mesolimbic dopaminergic "wanting" is neurologically and anatomically distinct from mu opioidergic "liking".
+Intracranial self-stimulation studies demonstrate that desire, not pleasure, shows no physiological tolerance.
+But the term "wireheading" will here be used for an entire family of scenarios involving exclusively direct reward pathway stimulation: indiscriminate and undifferentiated pleasure without end.

 There is an alternative to wireheading that is harder to dismiss.
-It relies on the standard weak assumptions of population ethics harnessed to futuristic computational neuroscience.
+This alternative relies on the standard weak assumptions of population ethics harnessed to futuristic computational neuroscience.
 In theory, maximal aggregate and individual welfare - with no trade-off - can be achieved on the twin foundations of:

-1) radical enrichment of the pleasure centres.
+1) radical enrichment and recalibration of the reward circuitry of the CNS.
 Irrespective of population density, suffering can in principle be abolished in all sentient life; and mind/brains motivated entirely by gradients of cerebral bliss.
-Ultimately, superintelligent posthumans may be animated by gradients of well-being that are billions of times richer than the range of hedonic tone adaptive for Homo sapiens in the ancestral environment.On this "Paradise Matrix" scenario of reward circuitry enrichment plus immersive VR, the Earth's pain-ridden ecosystems can be progressively dismantled [though virtual wildlife safaris will be optional].
+Ultimately, superintelligent posthumans may be animated by gradients of well-being that are billions of times richer than the range of hedonic tone adaptive for Homo sapiens in the ancestral environment of adaptation.On this "Paradise Matrix" scenario of reward circuitry enrichment plus immersive VR, the Earth's pain-ridden ecosystems can be progressively dismantled [though virtual wildlife safaris will be optional].
 Each envatted mind/brain/virtual world can dine on genetically-engineered single-celled total nutrition mix, subjectively tasting (perhaps) like the ambrosial food of the gods.
 In mature vatworld Matrix models, the carrying capacity of the Earth runs to thousands of billions of interconnected (post-)humans.
 Each of these thousands of billions can enjoy lifelong well-being orders of magnitude richer than anything possible today.
 To maximise aggregate welfare on a cosmic scale, vatworlds could eventually be dispatched to seed and superpopulate other planets in our Local Group of galaxies - and indeed anywhere habitable or more-or-less terra-formable within our light-cone, saturating the universe with positive value.

 2) a regime of global virtual reality, most memorably evoked in "The Matrix".
 The exponential growth of computer power (cf. Moore's Law) offers the prospect of lifelong immersive VR; a Matrix scenario minus its whimsical "Machines" dependent on pod-grown people for their bioelectrical energy.
 Most recently, Second Life and its cousins foreshadow what's possible.
 Next century's multimodal VR will be unimaginably more compelling.

-Intuitively, one may still recoil from any such proposal - even though aggregate and individual welfare will be maximised i.e. both the sum and distribution of well-being are optimal.
+Intuitively, one may still recoil from any such paradise vatworld proposal - even though aggregate and individual welfare will be maximised i.e. both the sum and distribution of well-being are optimal.
 One recoils because all manner of distasteful images are evoked, not Heaven-on-Earth.
 The conclusion drawn here may sound even more repugnant than Parfit's.
-However, computer-choreographed "vatworlds" are no more (or less) prison-cells than traditional vertebrate skulls.
-So we won't be any more "trapped" than we are now; and in practice, we may feel empowered.
-The term "virtual" is unfortunate because it suggests the construction of an inferior simulacrum of Reality as we understand it today.
+However, computer-choreographed "vatworlds" are neither more nor less prison-cells than traditional vertebrate skulls.
+So we won't be any more "trapped" than we are now; and in practice, we may feel greatly empowered.
+The term "virtual" is unfortunate because it suggests the construction of an inferior simulacrum of Reality as we understand the mind-independent world at present.
 On the contrary, utopian computational neuroscience offers the prospect of overpowering verisimilitude, dynamism, and seemingly boundless Lebensraum.
 Tomorrow's VR universe need not feel "crowded", let alone claustrophobic, even as the packing density of its substrates is maximised to ensure the greatest welfare of the greatest number.
 Optionally, "the World" in VR can be rendered no less obstinately mind-independent than it appears today.
-Likewise, designer drugs and genetic engineering can optionally be exploited to enhance our sense of authenticity - the very opposite of the derealization and depersonalization endemic to urban mass society.
+Likewise, designer drugs and genetic engineering can optionally be exploited to enhance our sense of authenticity - the very opposite of the derealisation and depersonalisation endemic to urban mass society.
 Indeed with selective use of supernormal stimuli, everything desirable can feel "more real".

 Vatworlds sound ethereal since they are "disembodied".
 But they can incorporate an arbitrarily high level of sensuality and archaic bodily functions, if so desired.
 As phantom limb and similar phenomena attest, extracranial bodies are dispensable; our somatosensory cortex can't directly access "its" extracranial body even as evolved "naturally" under a Darwinian regime of natural selection.
-The only bodies we ever know are "virtual" bodies, whether our own, encoded pre-eminently in the somatosensory cortex, or other organically generated simulations.
+The only bodies we ever know are "virtual" bodies, whether our own, encoded pre-eminently in the somatosensory cortex, or the avatars of our circle of acquaintance populating our organically-generated world-simulations.

 The ethical assumptions underlying a Paradise-Matrix are modest and relatively uncontroversial.
 In the jargon of economics, a superpopulated VR vatworld scenario can be "Pareto-efficient" [Pareto-efficiency, aka Pareto-optimality, is a measure of efficiency in multi-criteria and multi-party situations.
 The Pareto criterion in welfare economics is normally regarded as morally undemanding.
 Yet the principle insists anything that can be done that would make at least one individual better off without making anyone worse off - a "Pareto improvement" or "Pareto optimization" - should be done.]
 Nonetheless the outcome of applying these modest assumptions violates our everyday intuitions - and the usual pieties of population ethics.
 So which ethical theories mandate this bizarre conclusion?

-Certainly, a superpopulated Paradise-Matrix is entailed by rigorous application of "hedonistic" utilitarianism.
-Indeed the classical utilitarian is implicitly committed to a full-blown "Pleasure Matrix" of ecstatically happy beings.
-The negative utilitarian may be satisfied, too, since suffering is eliminated via rewriting the genome; the extra happiness yielded by the abundance of extra inhabitants of the universe is morally redundant but unobjectionable.
+A super-populated Paradise-Matrix is seemingly entailed by rigorous application of "hedonistic" utilitronium shockwave” scenario, though its sociological credibility is moot.
+Either way, the negative utilitarian may be satisfied, too, since suffering is eliminated via rewriting the genome; the extra happiness yielded by the abundance of extra inhabitants of the universe is morally redundant but unobjectionable.
 The case of so-called preference utilitarianism is more complicated, since the term is something of an oxymoron [or at least a misnomer] given our existing multitude of ill-conceived preferences.
 But some kind of Paradise Matrix is mandated by most forms of preference utilitarianism too, since both the sum and distribution of satisfied preferences are potentially maximised.

-A complication for the preference utilitarian is that if and when anything akin to this VR scenario is ever seriously proposed by policymakers, then some agents may form an explicit preference that their actions should be implemented via a traditionally routed causal chain rather than via the Matrix.
-Yet this newly explicit preference is presumably of limited weight when set against the astronomically wonderful payoff i.e. the superabundance of realized preferences of trillions of post-humans pursuing their life-projects in vatworlds.
+A complication for the preference utilitarian is that if and when anything akin to this pan-VR scenario is ever seriously proposed by policy-makers, then some agents may form an explicit preference that their actions should be implemented via a traditionally routed causal chain rather than via the Matrix.
+Yet this newly explicit preference for grounding in basement reality is presumably of limited weight when set against the astronomically wonderful payoff, i.e. the superabundance of realised preferences of trillions of post-humans pursuing their life-projects in vatworlds.
 The causal chain in Paradise Matrix-based civilisations is non-standard, by our lights.
 But it is not a contrived or "deviant" causal chain, as in Gettier-like examples against knowledge-claims.
 Moreover a preference for traditional embodiment is arguably a selfish preference.
-If sustained, the status quo will extinguish or preclude life for myriad other sentient beings: classical bodily existence carries a lethal ecological footprint.
+If sustained, the status quo will extinguish or preclude life for myriad other potential sentient beings: classical bodily existence carries a lethal ecological footprint.
 Assuming traditional embodied lifestyles are retained, then the Earth can support only a few tens of billions of people at most; and the planet will paradoxically seem horribly crowded.
-By contrast, superpopulated VR vatworld scenarios permit maximal welfare [or satisfaction of preferences, etc] of the maximum number of people/post-humans [and perhaps their non-human animal companions].
+By contrast, superpopulated VR vatworld scenarios permit maximal welfare [or satisfaction of preferences, etc] of the maximum number of people or post-humans (and perhaps their non-human animal companions).
 Standard population ethics is radically life-denying.
 We don't know the names of its victims, but they are legion.

 Yet a question naturally arises.
 Is the life of these thousands of billions of sublime vatworlds really valuable - "objectively" valuable as well as subjectively valuable?
 After all, the inhabitants of a Paradise Matrix are "merely" brains in vats (etc).
 But today we are "merely" brains in skulls.
 Is the value of life itself supposed to turn on a contingent historical distinction?
 Or on the metaphysics of perception?
 Either way, this discussion is intended only as an exploration of the disguised implications of the premises of standard welfarist population ethics.
 The Meaning of Life or a defence of ethical realism are topics best tackled elsewhere.